A small story that affected a global event.

 Seal seized opportunities presented to him—however potentially illegal they appeared—to make money, lead an adrenaline-fueled life and, on one level, “help” the government accomplish its fluid mission of arming Nicaraguan freedom fighters against the Sandinistas.
 As he wrote, Spinelli found in his elevated protagonist a cinematic character who—depending upon who is asked—was a rascal, a simple opportunist, a drug runner, an arms merchant or a complex character motivated by a litany of other reasons.
 Still, Seal appears as such an amiable family man—and seemingly so naïve about his exploits—that it’s impossible not to like him.

 After the research stage of developing American Made, Spinelli took several months and reworked the script.
-In turn, Davison gave it to his friend, producer Kim Roth, then head of production at Imagine, who also fell in love with this story, and came on board the project alongside Imagine’s Academy Award®-winning producer Brian Grazer, who was similarly intrigued by Barry’s life and times.
+In turn, Davison gave it to his friend, producer Kim Roth, then head of the production at Imagine, who also fell in love with this story, and came on board the project alongside Imagine’s Academy Award®-winning producer Brian Grazer, who was similarly intrigued by Barry’s life and times.
 Grazer has built his body of work with critical and commercial success sharing the tales of complex characters in films from American Gangster and 8 Mile to A Beautiful Mind.
 With the simple Southern pilot, he’d found Imagine’s next antihero.

-Roth’s first impression of the script was how audacious and larger than life Seal was.
+Roth’s first impression of the script was how audacious and larger-than-life Seal was.
 She reflects: “Barry could walk into any room, anywhere, and win everybody over.”
 Discussing her collaborators, she raves: “Gary has lived this story since he first went online and looked up ‘biggest CIA scandals’ and has been invaluable to this process.
 He was on set every day working with Tom and Doug, tweaking and creating.”

 The Tom and Doug of whom Roth speaks are none other than global superstar Tom Cruise and blockbuster director Doug Liman, who last collaborated on Edge of Tomorrow and were looking for their next project together.
 When Grazer sent Liman and Cruise the script for consideration, they knew they’d hit upon their ideal next chapter.